prefix-dev/rattler-build/docs/selectors.md

    to
    use the correct string representation of the variant.

+### The `match` function

+!!!  note "Rename from `cmp` to `match`"
-### The `cmp` function
+    The `cmp` function has been renamed to `match` to better reflect its purpose.

-Inside selectors, one can use a special `cmp` function to test if the selected variant version has a matching version.
-For example, having the follwing variants file, we could use the these tests:
+Inside selectors, one can use a special `match` function to test if the selected variant version has a matching version.
+For example, having the following variants file, we could use the these tests:

 ```yaml title="variants.yaml"
 python: